Pasukan Gerakan Khas: Recruitment, selection and training

 Both VAT 69 and UTK has their own recruitment and selection program.
 All members of the RMP with two years of service can apply to the unit selections.

 The PGK is known to conduct joint training exercises and participate in exchange programs with Commonwealth special units such as the Australian SAS, British SAS, New Zealand SAS and Singapore Special Tactics and Rescue.
 The PGK routinely trains with neighbouring country tactical teams such as the Indonesian Mobile Brigade and Thailand Border Patrol Police.
 Occasionally, the PGK trains with FBI Hostage Rescue Team, French GIGN and RAID, German GSG 9, Italian NOCS, Spanish G.E.O, US Delta Force, US Green Berets, US Army Special Operations Command Pacific Unit (SOCPAC), Russian Special Rapid Response Unit and other international units.

 On 10 December 2003, the then Inspector General of Police, Tan Sri Mohd Bakri Haji Omar, launched the training programme between the US SOCPAC and the 69th PGK at the General Operations Force Training Center in Ulu Kinta, Perak.
 The team of SOCPAC were to conduct a joint exercise with the PGK, under the code-name Advance Vector Balance Mint' for a duration of 2 weeks.
 Only 42 out of the 194 participants completed the inaugural programme.

-PGK equipment
+Equipment

 PGK teams use equipment designed for a variety of specialist situations.

 The particular pieces of equipment vary from unit to unit, but there are some consistent trends in what they wear and use.

 Much of their equipment is indistinguishable from that supplied to the military, not least because much of it is military surplus.